solomony12/spider_game_2025/README.md

 ### Trapped Within a Web
 You wake up in a cramped, silent cell.
 No memories, no answers, just cold concrete and the faint hum of something watching.
 Nothing but pure instincts drives you to follow a schedule: eat, sleep, repeat.
 The room never changes…
 But the spiders do.

 # Credits:

-Soli (iveseanyori): Programming, Design, Animation

-Thatcher (Cilantro Lime Rice): 3D Models, Art, Writing

-Play Testers: Fuego Bagel, Carly “Khaosphoenix”, HatWithEyes
+Soli (iveseanyori): Programming, Design, Animation Thatcher (Cilantro Lime Rice): 3D Models, Art, Writing Play Testers: Fuego Bagel, Carly “Khaosphoenix”, HatWithEyes

 # Controls: (tutorial in-game)
 - WASD for movement
 - Mouse for looking around
 - Left Mouse Click for using spork / progressing dialogue
 - E to interact
 - Esc for pause menu
 - Space to throw/retrieve ball
 - Z to throw/retrieve paper plane
+- P to skip the task
+- V to skip the tutorial (unlocked after reaching one ending)

 *Can you get all the endings?*

 # Versions
 - Version 1.1 was made within 48 hours for a Game Jam.
 (11/16/25)